ILoveBacteria/cheatsheet/Django/README.md

 ### Dynamic Forms

 If your view is not rendering a template containing the `csrf_token` template tag, Django might not set the CSRF token cookie.
 This is common in cases where forms are dynamically added to the page.
 To address this case, Django provides a view decorator which forces setting of the cookie: `ensure_csrf_cookie()`.

+### Decorators

+- `csrf_exempt(view)`: This decorator marks a view as being exempt from the protection ensured by the middleware.
+- `csrf_protect(view)`: Decorator that provides the protection of CsrfViewMiddleware to a view.
+- `requires_csrf_token(view)`: Normally the csrf_token template tag will not work if CsrfViewMiddleware.process_view or an equivalent like csrf_protect has not run.
+The view decorator requires_csrf_token can be used to ensure the template tag does work.
+This decorator works similarly to csrf_protect, but never rejects an incoming request.
+- `ensure_csrf_cookie(view)`: This decorator forces a view to send the CSRF cookie.

 ## Handwrite Notes